MarchMol/web_blog/frontend/README.md

 4. **Start the Development Server:**
  After installing dependencies, start the development server by running vite or `npm run dev` if configured in the project's scripts.
 5. **Access the Application:**
- Once the server is running, access the application in your web browser by navigating to `http://localhost:3000` (it may not be the port 3000 in your device).
+ Once the server is running, access the application in your web browser by navigating to `http://localhost:3000` (or whatever port you may want to use).

-## Usage:
-Explain how to use the web blog client, including any commands or scripts necessary for development and deployment.
 ## Folder Structure:
-Provide an overview of the project's folder structure, highlighting important directories such as src, components, and styles.
 `src/`:
 Contains all the logic and style of the web blog.
 `assets/`